jup-ag/space-station/guides/12-general/8-get-your-token-verified.md

 ![verify-token-banner](../img/verify-token-banner.png)

-New tokens are marked with a **'⚠️’** label to encourage users to double-check that the mint addresses are the right ones that they wish to interact with before proceeding.
-The default mode on our UI shows verified tokens first, which projects can request to be on.
+All unverified tokens are marked with a **'⚠️’** label to encourage users to double-check that the mint addresses are the right ones before trading.

-If you've created a token and want to get it verified on Jupiter, you can submit your token for review on [catdetlist.jup.ag](http://catdetlist.jup.ag).
+If you've created a token and want to get it verified on the Jupiter Ecosystem List, you can submit your token for review on [catdetlist.jup.ag](http://catdetlist.jup.ag).

 For approval, your project needs to: